4 minutes

 On your local machine, run one of the following commands:

-npm install -g @graphprotocol/graph-cli@latest
+1npm install -g @graphprotocol/graph-cli@latest

-yarn global add @graphprotocol/graph-cli
+1yarn global add @graphprotocol/graph-cli

 The graph init

-command can be used to set up a new subgraph project, either from an existing contract or from an example subgraph.
-If you already have a smart contract deployed to your preferred network, you can bootstrap a new subgraph from that contract to get started.
+command can be used to set up a new Subgraph project, either from an existing contract or from an example Subgraph.
+If you already have a smart contract deployed to your preferred network, you can bootstrap a new Subgraph from that contract to get started.

-The following command creates a subgraph that indexes all events of an existing contract:
+The following command creates a Subgraph that indexes all events of an existing contract:

 -